HL7/crmi-ig/input/pages/artifact-terminology-service.md

 }
 ```

-In addition, the program release specifies versions of code systems, value sets, and measures included in the release:
+In addition, the collection release specifies versions of code systems, value sets, and artifacts included in the release:

 ```
 {